rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 http_port num_port
 ```

 !!!
-NOTE
+Note

     By default, the port number is set to 3128, but it is frequently changed to 8080.
-Don't forget to open the corresponding firewall port!
+Do not forget to open the corresponding firewall port!

-When the service is restarted, the Squid server will listen on the port defined by the http_port directive.
+When the service restarts, the Squid server will listen on the port defined by the `http_port` directive.

 * RAM reservation `cache_mem`